patevs/old_blog/_posts/2017-12-02-command-line.md

 </div>
 <br>

-### To Open the Windows Command Prompt do any of the following:
+### To Open the Windows CLI do any of the following:
 * Click Start -> Programs -> Accessories -> Command Prompt
 * Click Start (or hit the Windows key), type “cmd” in search, then hit [ENTER]
 * Windows Key + R (#r, not the pound symbol) brings up Run.
 Then type “cmd” then [ENTER]